thenumbernine/preproc-lua/README.md

 ## `make_all.lua` ##

-This generates a specific luajit loader file for a specific C include file.
+This generates a specific LuaJIT loader file for a specific C include file.
 It accepts either a specific header listed in the `include-list`, or it can generate all provided at once.
-This is separate of `generate.lua` because I need to use separate luajit ffi cdef states, so I just use separate processes.
+This is separate of `generate.lua` because I need to use separate LuaJIT FFI cdef states, so I just use separate processes.

 This is close to becoming what the `include-lua` project intended to be.
 However if you look inside the `include-list` you will see the amount of hand-tuning still required for this to work.